• Home

 Although she misses her son and daughter -in-law in Brooklyn, Sherry adores spending time with her SF family—her daughter, daughter-in-law and her very funny 18-month-old grandson, Leon.
 She loves reading, listening to podcasts, walking, playing pickleball and most of all, playing the piano.

-Martin has always had a great love for the arts and education.
+Martin Cohn has always had a great love for the arts and education.
 Since leaving the field of advertising he has devoted much of his time to non-profit work.
 He has served on the boards of the French American International School and San Francisco Performances.
 He has been president of the boards of Philharmonia Baroque Orchestra, Left Coast Chamber Ensemble, National Center for International Schools, and the Istituto Italiano Scuola.
 About 10 years ago, he helped found the Valley of the Moon Music Festival here in Sonoma, the first festival in America devoted to performing classical chamber music on the kind of instruments for which they were originally written.
 The Festival, now going into its ninth season, has been a gratifying success.

 After teaching 1st grade and kindergarten for five years, Joanne and her husband, Joel, moved to Sonoma in 2011 to start their family (reminding Joanne of the one-high-school town she was raised in).